Background pattern

 • Headache, dizziness, drowsiness, or vision disturbance

-• Lack of voluntary coordination of muscle movements (ataxia), muscle pain
+• Lack of coordination of voluntary muscle movements (ataxia), muscle pain

 • Depression